 It is also possible to type and edit in memory using the one-line 16 char LCD display.
 It can be done in a mode where each line is printed at a <CR> or in a mode in which a file is build which can be retrieved, edited and printed.
 When disconnected from the mains, the data is kept for about one week.

-This very late typewriter is loaded with functionality.
-It must have been difficult for the authors of the manual to describe the functionality in such a way that non-technical typists could use the device.
+Being loaded with functionality it must have been difficult for the authors of the manual to describe the functionality in such a way that non-technical typists could use the device.
 They only partly succeeded!

 One easily gets lost in the detailed descriptions in the manual.
 Small inconsistencies within the manual as well as between manual and texts on the typewriter add to the steep learning curve.